vlingo/xoom-examples/xoom-iot-android/README.md

 This is a tracker application that allows users to see their way while hiking and let's other users to know when they are in danger with a single button.

+**Note that this example is outdated.** It wasn't migrated to the latest Xoom release, and it does not compile.

 How To Run It
 =============